A-Fisk/actiPy/notes.md

             - applies split_dataframe_by_period
             - splits from long to single day per col
         - \_actogram_plots
+- don't need plot all cols if doing well, can just run loop easy.

+questions
+- Is there any advantage in having wide dataframe with each day as a col ?
+    - can just split into days super easily right?
+- okay if assuming adding in in a different way, do we want to alter the period as part of plotting? - no that's a separate function

 - how deal with start time?